MaelBarret/property-market-analysis/README.md

 # property-market-analysis

-Simple French property market analysis using Python, ploting data of a specified area and processing a simple linear regression.
+A simple French property market analysis using Python, ploting data of a specified area and processing a simple linear regression.

 Fetch data from https://files.data.gouv.fr.